blog-ftr-img

 Cash flow forecasting estimates future inflows and outflows and ensures that a company maintains adequate liquidity to meet its obligations.
 It is essential for the successful management of firms, especially during uncertain market conditions.
+Many companies today rely on manual processes for cash flow forecasting, which often leads to significant manual effort and inefficiencies.
 Without accurate cash flow forecasting, a company may fail to meet its short-term obligations and risk bankruptcy.
-Small firms usually incur high financing costs due to credit risk and resource constraints.
+Small or mid-sized firms, including middle market businesses, usually incur high financing costs due to credit risk and resource constraints.
 In contrast, larger firms may have difficulties managing their financial assets when they move to another stage of the business life cycle.
 Hence, cash flow forecasting is critical for businesses of all sizes.

 So, What is Cash Flow?